archmedian/policies/intl/en/privacy/index.md

 ### Payment processing

 We use leading payment processor provider, PayPal.
 You can find their privacy policies here: [PayPal](https://www.paypal.com/webapps/mpp/ua/privacy-full).
-We send your name and e-mail addressent to Paypal during a payment process.
+We send your name and e-mail address to Paypal during a payment process.
 We also use Stripe for credit card payments.
 You can find the privacy policy [here](https://stripe.com/de/privacy).

 ### Geolocation data